opencord/voltha-docs/overview/deploy-physical.rst

 ---------------------

 To demonstrate the capability of VOLTHA other *partner* applications are required, such as ONOS.
-The followins sections describe how to install and configure these *partner* applications.
+The following sections describe how to install and configure these *partner* applications.

-*NOTE: It is important to start ONOS before VOLTHA as if they are started in the reverse order ofagent sometimes does not connect to the SDN controller*\ `VOL-1764 <https://jira.opencord.org/browse/VOL-1764>`__.
+*NOTE: It is important to start ONOS before VOLTHA as if they are started in the reverse order the ``ofagent`` sometimes does not connect to the SDN controller*\ `VOL-1764 <https://jira.opencord.org/browse/VOL-1764>`__.

 ONOS (OpenFlow Controller)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 VOLTHA exposes an OLT and its connected ONUs as an OpenFlow switch.
-To
+To control
-control that virtual OpenFlow switch an OpenFlow controller is required.
+that virtual OpenFlow switch an OpenFlow controller is required.
+For most
-For most VOLTHA deployments that controller is ONOS with a set of ONOS
+VOLTHA deployments that controller is ONOS, with a set of ONOS applications
-applications installed.
+installed.
 To install ONOS use the following Helm command:

 .. code:: bash